‘It’s an experience like no other’: Why I love being a student in London

 I’ve really enjoyed being exposed to such a wide range of experiences and perspectives, as well as being able to share my own with people genuinely interested and intrigued to hear them.
 It’s been amazing finding people from backgrounds I’d never had any interaction with before, offering a great learning experience and an opportunity to listen to new ways of life.

-Top tip: Check out your student union for societies and events.
+Top tip: Check out your student union for societies and events when restrictions are lifted.
 Whether you’re looking for a community with shared interests or cultural events to broaden your horizons, there’ll be something here for you.

 2) There are lots of opportunities

 London is a thriving cosmopolitan and industrious city with fruitful opportunities no matter what path you’re considering in life, so take full advantage of what’s out there while you can.
 There are always companies and organisations looking for student recruits, offering invaluable experience and skill development that can fit in with your busy uni schedule.